Generic Tropical Varieties: Introduction

 One important aspect of tropical geometry is that it provides a tool to investigate affine algebraic varieties by studying certain combinatorial objects associated to them.
 This is done by considering the image of an affine algebraic variety $X$ under a valuation map; see \cite{DR,JEMAMA,SPST}.
 The set of real-valued points of this image is defined to be the tropical variety of $X$ or, equivalently, of the ideal $I$ defining $X$.
 The tropical variety has the structure of a polyhedral complex in $\R^n$ and can be used to obtain information of the original variety as is done for example in \cite{DR}.
 For practical purposes there is a useful characterization of tropical varieties in terms of initial polynomials given in \cite{SPST} and fully proved in \cite[Theorem 4.2]{DR} and more explicitly in \cite{JEMAMA}.
 From this it follows that in the case of constant coefficients, i.e.\ if the valuation on the ground field is trivial, the tropical variety of an algebraic variety defined by a graded ideal $I$ is a subfan of the Gr\"obner fan of $I$.
 It contains exactly those cones of the Gr\"obner fan corresponding to initial ideals that do not contain a monomial.

-Let $K$ be infinite, $I\subset K[x_1,\ldots,x_n]$ a graded ideal and $\succ$ a term order.
+Let $K$ be an infinite field, $I\subset S_K=K[x_1,\ldots,x_n]$ a graded ideal and $\succ$ a term order.
 It is well known that there exists a generic initial ideal $\gin_{\succ}(I)$ with respect to $\succ$.
-More precisely, there is a non-empty Zariski-open set $U\subset \GL_n(K)$ such that $\inom_{\succ}(g(I))$ is the same ideal for every $g\in U$; see \cite{EI} or \cite{GR} for details and see for example \cite{BAST, HE:survey} for applications of this concept in algebraic geometry and commutative algebra.
-Since the tropical variety of $I$ is closely related to the Gr\"obner fan of $I$ and thus to initial ideals of $I$, the question arises, if there exists a generic tropical variety of $I$ analogous to $\gin_{\succ}(I)$ and what properties it has.
+More precisely, there is a non-empty Zariski-open set $U\subset \GL_n(K)$ such that $\inom_{\succ}(g(I))$ is the same ideal for every $g\in U$.
+This will be made precise in Definition \ref{gendef}; see also \cite{EI} or \cite{GR} for details and see for example \cite{BAST, HE:survey} for applications of this concept in algebraic geometry and commutative algebra.
+Since the tropical variety of $I$ is closely related to the Gr\"obner fan of $I$ and thus to initial ideals of $I$, the question arises, whether there exists a generic tropical variety of $I$ analogous to $\gin_{\succ}(I)$ and what properties it has.

-Using the methods of \cite{HETH} our aim is to study the tropical variety of a graded ideal under a generic coordinate transformation.
+Our aim is to study the tropical variety of a graded ideal under a generic coordinate transformation.
 We prove the existence of a generic Gr\"obner fan and a generic tropical variety in the case of constant coefficients.
-Interestingly, the latter result yields a natural way to associate a non-empty tropical variety to an ideal of dimension at least $1$, even if it contains a monomial.
-This opens the possibility to study such ideals by means of tropical varieties as well.
-We show that the generic tropical variety as a set depends only on the dimension of the ideal and discuss the special cases of principal ideals and linear ideals.
-In these examples the generic tropical variety depends only on the dimension of $I$ as a fan as well, suggesting the question whether the generic tropical variety of any ideal just depends on its dimension.

-A basic problem in tropical geometry concerns the question of which invariants of an ideal can be obtained or estimated from its tropical variety.
-The dimension of the ideal can be seen directly in the tropical variety as follows from \cite{BIGR} and \cite{JEMAMA}.
-However, already the case of principal ideals shows that there is no hope to be able to read off other invariants as for example the multiplicity of the ideal, since for all non-zero polynomials the generic tropical variety is the same independently of their degrees.
-This can be amended by introducing weights on the tropical varieties as done for example in \cite{STTE}.

-Since the tropical variety of an ideal and of its radical coincide, it suffices to consider reduced ideals.
-From our results on low dimensional tropical varieties it also follows that even for reduced ideals one cannot determine whether an ideal is prime or not from its tropical variety.
-This is true, since for example for any $2$-dimensional ideal the generic tropical variety is the same, no matter if the ideal is prime or not.
-One can interpret this as a result indicating the limitations of tropical geometry in the constant coefficient case, since almost every generic coordinate transformation of different ideals yields the same tropical variety.
+Moreover, we explicitly describe the generic tropical variety of an ideal as a set.
+This set only depends on the dimension $m$ of the coordinate ring $S_K/I$.
+It is equal to the support of the $m$-skeleton $\Wc_n^m$ of one particular fan $\Wc_n$ in $\R^n$ (see Definition \ref{gentropfandefn}).
+The following main results of this paper are restated in Corollary \ref{gengrobi} and Theorem \ref{tropfansetcor}.